cube-js/cube/docs/content/Schema/pre-aggregations.md

   },
 });
 ```

 ## External vs Internal Pre-Aggregations

 In Cube.js, pre-aggregations are called **external** when they are flagged with
-`external: true` which instructs Cube.js to store pre-aggregations inside its own
+`external: true` which instructs Cube.js to store pre-aggregations inside its
-storage - Cube Store.
+own storage - Cube Store.

-If pre-aggregations aren't flagged `extenal: true` they are considered **internal** and will be saved and
+If pre-aggregations aren't flagged `external: true` they are considered
-queried from the source database.
+**internal** and will be saved and queried from the source database.

 <!-- prettier-ignore-start -->
 [[info | ]]
 | We recommend always using **external** pre-aggregations for better concurrency and performance.
 <!-- prettier-ignore-end -->

-You should use external pre-aggregations for scenarios where you need to handle high
+You should use external pre-aggregations for scenarios where you need to handle
-throughput for a big data backend.
-It allows downloading rollups and original
+high throughput for a big data backend.
+It allows downloading rollups and
-SQL pre-aggregations prepared in big data backends such as AWS Athena, BigQuery,
+original SQL pre-aggregations prepared in big data backends such as AWS Athena,
-Presto, Hive and others to Cube Store for low latency and high throughput querying.
+BigQuery, Presto, Hive and others to Cube Store for low latency and high
+throughput querying.

 While big data backends aren't very suitable for handling massive amounts of
-concurrent queries even on pre-aggregated data, Cube.js pre-aggregations storage can do it
+concurrent queries even on pre-aggregated data, Cube.js pre-aggregations storage
-very well.
+can do it very well.

 To set it up, simply add the `external` property to your pre-aggregation: